mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 Because previous experience had made me wary of previous experience of embracing technology opportunities and suffering from unintended consequences I was keen to choose an approach which allowed for a careful examination of context and motivations.

 In this introductory chapter, I briefly outline the use of AT and agency and methodology approaches.
 I also outline contextual factors of some of the areas of activity where the learning approach studied may be relevant.

+## Research Questions - July 2024

+1. What contradictions arose in participation in this research's game coding processes and what pedagogical tools and processes are available to address these contradictions?
+2. How can game design patterns support the development of computational fluency in novices?
+3. How can learners build agency in an evolving community of game makers?

 ## Academic and Conceptual Contexts